iainporter/my-favourite-albums-playlist/README.md

 ## How to Use

 1. Click the "Login with Spotify" button to authenticate
-2. Search for albums using the search bar
+2. Import your favourite albums from a csv file.
+There is a sample file you can use as the format
-3. Click the "+" button to add albums to your favorites
+3. Drag an album or individual tracks to your playlist
 4. Use the playlist manager to create a new playlist or add tracks to an existing one
 5. Manage your playlists directly from the interface